arnoan/eu-dash/happenings.md

 ## Detailed Descrptions
-For those of you new to the region, here is an overview with short descriptions of the various initiatives so you can get a better idea about the various possibilities available to you:

 #### Euregio Data Science Meetup
 The Euregio Data Science Meetup is a monthly activity for Data Enthusiasts of all backgrounds to learn, support and get to know each other in a warm and welcoming atmosphere.
 The focus is on building connections, helping each other out and learning by doing.
 You can sign up and find more information about our upcoming meetups [here](https://www.meetup.com/euregio-data-science-meetup/).